 5. Foxglove: highly toxic to cats

-Foxgloves are a common, traditional garden plant often used in cottage garden schemes, but it is highly toxic to cats, affecting their heart; in severe cases, ingestion can lead to cardiac failure and death.
+Foxgloves are a common, cottage garden plant often used in more traditional garden settings, but it is highly toxic to cats, affecting their heart; in severe cases, ingestion can lead to cardiac failure and death.
 Although many cat owners grow foxgloves in their gardens without a problem, kittens and younger cats should be watched when around these plants.

 - Agrostemma githago